News

 read more

-The McLean Group’s October 2025 M&A Market Update highlights key developments shaping the Defense, Government & Intelligence, Security, Critical Infrastructure, Maritime, and Technology sectors.
-This month’s report features notable transactions involving industry leaders such as Anduril, Teledyne Technologies, Blue Delta Capital Partners, and Xcelerate Solutions, underscoring sustained investor interest in national security, maritime, and AI-driven technology platforms. […]
+The McLean Group’s November 2025 M&A Insider Report highlights key developments shaping the Defense, Government & Intelligence, Security, Critical Infrastructure, Maritime, and Technology sectors.
+This month’s report features notable transactions involving industry leaders such as Thoma Bravo, Amphenol, Voyager Technologies, Markon, and Armada, underscoring sustained investor interest in defense modernization, cybersecurity, aerospace, and mission-critical technology platforms, even as market participants navigate the post-shutdown operating environment. […]

 read more